Cycling in Cardiff: Cycleway 1

 Cycleway 1 is a bidirectional cycle track under development.
 It will eventually link the city centre to the suburb of Lisvane, with connections to the University Hospital of Wales, Heath High Level railway station, and Heath Low Level railway station.
 As of 2021, a section on Senghenydd Road had been completed, with construction under way on an extension to the University Hospital of Wales, costing £6,000,000.
+In 2023, that section was completed.